Browse the docs

 This guide assumes the App Router (Next.js 13.4+).
 If you have not created a project and set your keys yet, do the five-minute Quickstart first, then come back.
 You should already have NEXT_PUBLIC_ORTHID_PUBLISHABLE_KEY, ORTHID_SECRET_KEY, and ORTHID_REGION in your environment.

-1. Install the Next.js package
+1. Get the Next.js package

 The @orthid/nextjs package adds the provider, middleware, and server helpers on top of the core SDK.
+Request preview access, and you will receive install instructions for your design-partner build.

 2. Wrap your app in the provider